 Your Funding Arrangement Manager can help you with general CHSP grant or program questions, including how to report outputs and fees for service types.
 You can find their contact details in your grant agreement (Item L).

 For more on reporting, read the CHSP Manual.

 Service continuity and emergency management

-You must ensure your clients continue to receive the services they need at all times.
-This includes creating an Activity Continuity Plan for:
+You must ensure your clients continue to receive the services they need.
+This includes creating an Activity Continuity Plan that addresses the: